abishek-005/LOITERING-DETECTION-/README.md

 Loitering & Pose Detection — Surveillance AI

 A Streamlit app that combines YOLOv8 person detection, Deep SORT tracking and MediaPipe pose estimation to detect loitering (people staying in roughly the same position for a configurable time) and show real-time pose landmarks.
-Ready for local use and easy to push to GitHub.

 Features